 DMG STAs use only the Compressed BlockAckReq variant and the Extended Compressed BlockAckReq variant.

+If control frame protection is negotiated, the Protected Control subfield is set to 1 if the BlockAckReq frame contains information that has been processed with a message integrity check algorithm and is set to 0 if the BlockAckReq frame does not contain information that has been processed with a message integrity check algorithm.
+Otherwise, the Protected Control subfield is reserved.

+The Protected Control subfield is reserved in all BlockAckReq variants except for Compressed BlockAckReq and Multi-TID BlockAckReq.
+When the Protected Control subfield is equal to 1, the BlockAckReq is protected utilizing the message integrity check algorithm as defined in clause 12.5.X (Control frame integrity protocol (CIP).

+The Key ID subfield contains the key ID when the Protected Control subfield is 1.
+Otherwise, the Key ID subfield is reserved.

 The meaning of the TID_INFO subfield of the BAR Control field depends on the BlockAckReq frame variant type.
 The meaning of this subfield is explained within the subclause for each of the BlockAckReq frame variants.

 The meaning of the BAR Information field of the BlockAckReq frame depends on the BlockAckReq frame variant type.
 The meaning of this field is explained within the subclause for each of the BlockAckReq frame variants.